xdrip/xdrip_docs/docs/troubleshoot/install.md

 <img src="../images/Install23.png" style="zoom:75%;" />

 Make sure you don't have a different version of xDrip+ installed: you can update or downgrade only apps from the same developer.
-If necessary [reinstall](../reinstall) xDrip+ to switch from the official version to a private version (and vice versa).
+If necessary [reinstall](../reinstall) xDrip+ to switch from the official version to a forked version (and vice versa).

 </br>